redis/redis-doc/topics/cluster-spec.md

 between the source and destination node, will generate a `-TRYAGAIN` error.
 The client can try the operation after some time, or report back the error.

-As soon the migration of the specified hash slot has terminated, all the multi key operations are available again for this hash slot.
+As soon as the migration of the specified hash slot has terminated, all the multi key operations are available again for this hash slot.

 Scaling reads using slave nodes